fhashmi10/ML_Generic/README.md

 ```

 ## Usage
-A generic implementation of machine learning model building tool

 ### Data
 The data that you desire to train on can be stored under data folder in root